giuseppetrivi/telegram-bot-basic-project-structure/README.md

 <!-- omit in toc -->
 ## ❓ What is this project
 This is a set of folders and PHP files to start a generic Telegram Bot project.
-In the following README will be explained the technical structure and the system of communication between classes.
+In the following README will be explained the technical structure and the logic behind the communication between classes.

 <!-- omit in toc -->
 ## 📖 Documentation